JonathanWilbur/factoriole/readme.md

 ### Running Factoriole.

-You can run ParanoYak with `npm start` or `/factoriole/server/main.js`.
+You can run ParanoYak with `sudo node /factoriole/server/main.js`.
 Make sure there is an opening in your firewall for ports 80 and 443, for HTTP and HTTPS respectively.
-You might need to run it as administrator, but I can't remember.
+You need to run it as administrator.

 ## Technical Details